-Working as a clerk in a stockbroking company at the outbreak of war, he was swept up in the enthusiasm to serve his country and restore the honour of his ancestral home, and enlisted (aged 15 years and 11 months) by passing himself off as “Charles Jackson”2 (aged 19 years and 11 months) on the 14th September 1915 — one hundred years ago, today.
+Working as a clerk in a stockbroking company at the outbreak of war, he was swept up in the enthusiasm to serve his country and restore the honour of his ancestral home.
+He enlisted (aged 15 years and 11 months) by passing himself off as “Charles Jackson”2 (aged 19 years and 11 months) on the 14th September 1915 — one hundred years ago, today.

-At the time recruiting staff did not have the means, time or inclination to check the bona fides of this 5’ 10” healthy lad and Charles was welcomed as the latest recruit to replenish A.I.F. troops at the Gallipoli landing.
+At the time, recruiting staff did not have the means, time or inclination to check the bona fides of this 5’ 10” healthy lad.
+Charles was welcomed as the latest recruit to replenish A.I.F. troops at the Gallipoli landing.
 He was shipped out on the HMAT Euripides on the 31 October 1917.

-Whilst recovering from his injuries, he contracted a medical condition common to Australian soldiers engaging in recreational pursuits, was declared “unfit”, and sent home where his parents insisted on his honourable discharge as a minor4.
+Whilst recovering from his injuries, he contracted a medical condition common to Australian soldiers engaging in recreational pursuits Charles was declared “unfit”, and sent home where his parents insisted on his honourable discharge as a minor4.

-They were however prepared to consent to his re-enlistment once he had turned 18 and was legally allowed to join up — as the story goes his father positively encouraged him to do so whilst they were living in their new home ‘Terrigal’ at 35 Prince Street, Mosman5.
+They were however prepared to consent to his re-enlistment once he had turned 18.
+As the story goes, his father, born in France, positively encouraged him to do so.5

-Undeterred by his previous experiences, Charles signed up as himself and joined an artillery regiment bound for France — to fight as his grandfather had done before him in the Franco-Prussian War of 18706.
+Undeterred by his previous experiences, Charles signed up as himself .He joined an artillery regiment bound for France.
+Charles was following in his grandfather footsteps, who had fought in the Franco-Prussian War of 18706.

 In France he was again wounded —

 … this time severely, his mates found him buried by earth thrown up by a German shell, with only one foot sticking out.
 It is said that he had suffered from shell shock but overcame it by his youth and resilience.7